 name of the division was changed since the year 2007.

 The important achievements are :

 Control (MAHC) at the national, regional and state levels.

-- Preparation of Control of Industrial Major Accident Hazards
+for Control of Industrial Major Accident Hazards.

 - Training of Inspectors of Factories in the inspection